Joseph W. Sarno: Career

 After 1968, Sarno's soft-core work was divided between films produced in the United States and films produced in Europe, principally Sweden, Germany, and Denmark.
 Many of Sarno's European features were made with American backing.
 In Europe, he was known for having worked with actresses Marie Liljedahl, Christina Lindberg, Helli Louise, and Marie Forså.

 Sarno's first hardcore feature was Sleepyhead (1973) featuring Georgina Spelvin and Tina Russell.
 Reluctant to be associated with the hardcore genre, Sarno began directing explicit films under various pseudonyms, like "Karl Andersson" in Touch of Genie (1974).
 He acknowledges being the uncredited director of such adult features as Inside Jennifer Welles (1977) starring Jennifer Welles and Deep Inside Annie Sprinkle (1981) starring Annie Sprinkle.
-Over the course of his hardcore career, Sarno worked with such adult film stars as Harry Reems, Eric Edwards, Jamie Gillis, Marc Stevens, Marlene Willoughby, Gloria Leonard, Sonny Landham, Seka, and Ron Jeremy.
+Over the course of his hardcore career, Sarno worked with such adult film stars as Harry Reems, Eric Edwards, Jamie Gillis, Marc Stevens, Rick Savage, Marlene Willoughby, Gloria Leonard, Sonny Landham, Seka, and Ron Jeremy.

 Personal life and death

-Sarno married Peggy Steffans, who was younger than he and was a non-sex performing actress and costumer in some of his films, and they had a son.
+In 1970 Sarno married Peggy Steffans, who was 17 years his junior.
+Steffans was a non-sex performing actress, assistant director and costumer in several of his films.
+Together they had a son, Matthew.

-Sarno died of natural causes on April 26, 2010 at the age of 89 in his native New York City.
+Sarno died of natural causes on April 26, 2010, at the age of 89 in his native New York City.